DreymaR/BigBagKbdTrixPKL/README.md

 -------------------------------------------
 EPKL can be complex and confusing for the newbie.
 So we're very happy to present to you:
 **[EPKL For Dummies][EPKL4D]**, by master [TorbenGB](https://github.com/torbengb).
 Help me, Obi-Torben, you're my only hope!
 If you find my info below and on the Big Bag pages too daunting and massive, do try it out.  ( のvの) c[_]

+Note: Ben's guide may not yet be updated to show how easy it is to use the Layout/Settings menu!
+So do try that, too.
+The Settings dialog holds some useful info points for each tab, and the KeyMapper tab has its own Help button.

 Getting EPKL up and running
 ---------------------------